crnbarr93/IoT-Blink-v2/README.md

 ### Installation
 Before doing anything make sure the breadboard and LED are correctly connected to the Raspberry Pi.
 Make note of the GPIO pin being used.
+Once you have cloned the repo make sure to install the `package.json` dependencies.
+From inside the IoT-Blink directory run:

+	`npm i`

 1. In one terminal window initialise ganache-cli: